 There are several add-on packages that can help add source control to these structure changes:

-uSync - which can be configured to serialize these changes to files on disk, in a folder called /uSync - enabling you to source/version control these changes too and synchronise them to other environments.
+The uSync package (free) - which can be configured to serialize these changes to files on disk, in a folder called /uSync - enabling you to source/version control these changes and synchronise them to other environments.

 If you are working with Git, you can add a gitignore file to specify intentionally untracked files that Git should ignore.